gon1332/CYK/README.md

 # CYK parsing algorithm.

+## Implementation
 The program takes as input
- - the grammar in CNF (symbols must be one-character wide)
+ - the grammar in CNF (symbols must be one-character wide) in an XML file
  - the string to be parsed

 The algorithm is: